hyoklee/Glowstone/README.md

 Introduction
 ------------
-This forked project is to create an HDFCRAFT server that can create Minecraft worldmap from NASA Earth Data in HDF.
+This forked project is to create an HDFCRAFT server that can build Minecraft worldmap from NASA Earth Data in HDF.

 Glowstone is a lightweight, from scratch, open source